 As a former teaching assistant for biology laboratory classes at a small private school, University of St Thomas, I love interacting with students on an individual basis to bring them to a deeper understanding of the amazing world of biology.
 My tutoring philosophy is to cater to every student’s unique learning style, and to help them gain independence in mastering the material.
 I enjoy sharing with students my excitement talking about biology!
+I am currently in a Physician Assistant program at University of North Texas Health Science Center in Fort Worth and am loving every minute of clinical practice!
 I earned my Bachelor of Science in Biology with a minor in Philosophy from University of St Thomas.
 While an undergraduate student, I enjoyed leading fellow pre-health professional classmates as campus President of HOSA-Future Health Professionals.
 One of my most unforgettable health care experiences was a two-week medical missions trip which involved extensive teamwork for fundraising and bringing medical supplies to serve a remote and underserved village in Huancayo, Peru.
 I also received a Master of Science in Biomedical Sciences from University of North Texas Health Science Center and am pursuing a career as a Physician Assistant.
 While pursuing my master’s degree, I learned to ask for help from teaching assistants and tutors, and am immensely grateful for their guidance!
 I am interested in academia after gaining several years of clinical experience as a PA.
 In my free-time, I enjoy cooking, dancing, and spending time with my two lovely poodles.
 I am also passionate about rescuing animals!

 University of St Thomas - Bachelors, Biology